concolorcarne/crosser/README.md

 ## FAQ
 ### Why not gRPC?
 Setting up a gRPC build pipeline is the right choice for more mature projects, and something like [buf](http://buf.build) aims to make that part of the process less painful.
-But if the idea of screwing around with build pipelines for a little personal project isn't super appealing to you, this project (or some of the ones highlighted above) may be better fit.
+But if the idea of screwing around with build pipelines for a small personal project isn't super appealing to you, this project (or some of the ones highlighted above) may be better fit.

 ### Should I use this in production?
 On the one hand, probably not as it's not been tested in production anywhere.
 On the other, under the hood it's just a wrapper around the basic Go HTTP handlers and a `mux` router, which have been tested heavily in production.
 It's up to you!

 ### How stable is the API?
 Not very!
 I'm exploring the ergonomics of the API at the moment and it's liable to change dramatically in breaking ways if something is a better fit.
-One of the things that I'm exploring right now is how to handle typed middleware.
-What I've come up with doesn't feel optimal, so that's likely to change.

 ### How does this work under the hood?
 I've tried to make the library implementation as simple as possible, but there's some inherent complexity in building this, especially in Go.